 Here’s how it works: If the radio tips and remains inactive for a set period of time, it will automatically switch to Man Down mode and begin transmitting a distress signal.
 This signal includes the GPS location of the radio, so first responders can quickly locate and rescue the individual.

 Overall, the advantages of the Man Down function on the Kenwood Viking two-way radio series are clear.
-It is essential for any team that operates in a hazardous environment, as it can help to ensure the safety of workers and improve productivity.
+It is essential for any team that operates in a hazardous environment in Western Canada, as it can help to ensure the safety of workers and improve productivity.